Understanding Halal Mortgages in the U.S.: A Comprehensive Guide for Homebuyers

-Are you a Muslim homebuyer in the U.S. searching for a Islamic mortgage option vs. conventional mortgage?
+Are you a Muslim homebuyer in the U.S. searching for an Islamic mortgage option vs. conventional mortgage?

-In this comprehensive guide, we will explore Islamic mortgages in the USA — their definition, functionality, and why they are a viable solution.
-Our goal is to make it easy for you to understand the essence of Islamic home financing and why it is preferable to conventional mortgages.
+In this comprehensive guide, we will explore key principles of Islamic mortgages in the USA — their definition, functionality, and why they are a viable solution.
+We will also cover the most common structures of halal mortgages available in the U.S. Our goal is to make it easy for you to understand the essence of Islamic home financing and how it compares to conventional mortgages.

 What is a Halal Mortgage?